-On Thursday, October 27, about 400 supporters of Girls Inc. of Greater Santa Barbara gathered at the Bacara Resort and Spa for the 15th annual Celebration Luncheon with the theme of “Women in Leadership: Making a Difference.”
+On September 27, nearly 400 supporters of Girls Inc. of Greater Santa Barbara gathered at the Hilton Santa Barbara Beachfront Resort for the 16th annual Celebration Luncheon.

 For more information, go to girlsincsb.org.